openstack/contributor-guide/doc/source/common/irc.rst

 channels or need to look up what one is called?
 Check out :ref:`irc-channels` for more information.

-It's also important to note that given that the majority of contributors reside in the United States, channels will likely be quieter outside of United States work hours and it might be a while before they respond.
+It's also important to note that contributors are located all over the world across different time zones, so channels may be quieter outside of their work hours.
+Be patient when asking questions, and it might be a while before someone responds.
+Additionally, keep in mind that IRC does not natively support a message backlog, so you may miss messages sent while you were disconnected.
+Many contributors keep a persistent IRC session to avoid missing important communications, and :ref:`irc-archives` can be helpful for catching up on missed messages.

 Set up IRC on Mac OS
 ====================